10xtarun/basic_social_media_app/task-list.md

 4. MongoDB Setup
     - Using Free version of Atlas
-    - Setting up with NodeJS project using express and mongodb driver
+    - Setting up with NodeJS project using express and mongoose ODM
+    - Get all posts and create a post using mongoose client

+5. Mongoose Schema
+    - Create post schema
+    - apply all the CRUD operations using Schema